The #1 Reason You Need a Startup Financial Model (and 7 Others Good Reasons!)

 The biggest purpose your financial model serves is to help you to understand your cash

 Really know your burn.
 It is essential that you know how long your money is going to last and what milestones you are going to be able to achieve with that spend.
+Consider taking out payday loans oklahoma city if you are facing a considerable unforeseen or emergency expense.

 In addition to being an indispensable cash management tool, your financial model can also help to: